badrelmers/mm/README.md

 mmbuild help
 ```

+# How it works
+all containers need to be saved somewhere, so I choosed to create a config file `/etc/_mm.conf` where we will save the path to the folders we want to use as a repository for the containers, I could have used the default machinectl folder `/var/lib/machines` but I prefer my method because like this I can format any time without problems, because `mm` will create a symlink from my defined repository to `/var/lib/machines`, like this you do not have to take care of moving the containers before formating the disks. another benefit is that we can use diferent disks to save the containers.
+that is why I created the command `mm register ContainerName` which will create a symlink of the container inside `/var/lib/machines`

 # example 1:
 ```bash
 # create a folder which will be used as the repository for nspawn containers and